 Albany is one of those small towns of Texas- by the time you read its name from a road sign, it’s almost behind you.
 Its museum has an unassuming name – the Old Jail Art Center.
-You would expect to be surrounded by bluebonnets or longhorns paintings, and be ready to associate with it the quirkiness and idiosyncrasy of all things Texas, until you walk in.
+You would expect to be surrounded by bluebonnets or longhorns paintings, and be ready to associate with it the quirkiness and idiosyncrasy of all things Texas until you walk in.
 The wonderful art treasure trove should not be a secret kept by the two thousand local residents, but to be known and enjoyed in Texas and beyond.

 The museum was founded in 1980 by Reilly Nail and his cousin Texas artist Bill Bomar, who combined their collections with their mothers ( on Asian Art) to form the core collection.
-Through years, it has been expanded through key donations such as William O. Gross, Jr. Collection of pre-Columbia art, furnishings from Watt Matthew’s Lambshead Ranch, Marshall Young Jr’s fund for the outdoor sculpture garden and European art, and most recently a gift from DMA/MFA Houston‘s Barrett Collection.
+Through the years, it has been expanded through key donations such as William O. Gross, Jr. Collection of pre-Columbia art, furnishings from Watt Matthew’s Lambshead Ranch, Marshall Young Jr’s fund for the outdoor sculpture garden and European art, and most recently a gift from DMA/MFA Houston‘s Barrett Collection.

 Thus it is an extremely rare opportunity to learn about the artist through his gifts displayed in the permanent collection.
-It is not only interesting to see what the artist had collected during his life time, but also tempting to ponder how those personal collections are related to various styles of his own.
+It is not only interesting to see what the artist had collected during his lifetime, but also tempting to ponder how those personal collections are related to various styles of his own.

 The elongated feature can be found both at Modigliani’s Young Girl with Braids and some small Asian and African statuettes.
 They echo some of Bomar’s early abstract works.
 For example, The Virgin Future, sold at Heritage Auctions last year, has attenuated anthropomorphic forms with distinct sculptural mass.
-Paul Klee’s Der Weg ins Blaue, another master piece from his collection, gives a special dull sheen through the use of hot wax mixed with dry pigments.
+Paul Klee’s Der Weg ins Blaue, another masterpiece from his collection, gives a special dull sheen through the use of hot wax mixed with dry pigments.
 Its naïve simplistic forms recall many of his 50’s paintings, such as Squares Gathered by the Sea, which inject two-dimensional elements like squares and lines, through dry brush strokes, into pictorial space.

-At the first floor of the Jail building, I was surprised to see Asian art display, mostly from the collection of Jewel Nail Bomar, the artist’s mother.
-(Like any other works of art on display, their labels lack the details about when Bomar family acquired them.)
-It would be interesting to know what motivated her to collect tomb figurines from Wei, Sui and Tang Dynasty.
+At the first floor of the Jail building, I was surprised to see an Asian art display, mostly from the collection of Jewel Nail Bomar, the artist’s mother.
+(Like any other works of art on display, their labels lack the details about when the Bomar family acquired them.)
+It would be interesting to know what motivated her to collect tomb figurines from Wei, Sui and Tang Dynasties.
 The figurines created in this period have unprecedented liveliness.
-The sinuous forms with swaying arms or tilted toes capture dynamic moments in happy afterlife.
+The sinuous forms with swaying arms or tilted toes capture dynamic moments in a happy afterlife.
 Yet Chinese art is mostly strung by its restrained emotions — Despite some degree of exaggeration in favor of sensual expressiveness, all these figurines keep a sense of balance and fluidity.
-Considering the varieties of the collection and many heritages from which Bomar could draw inspiration, it occurr to me that the collection manifests Bomar’s openness to the unlimited boundaries of art and his astute readiness in pushing new ideas.
+Considering the varieties of the collection and many heritages from which Bomar could draw inspiration, it occurred to me that the collection manifests Bomar’s openness to the unlimited boundaries of art and his astute readiness in pushing new ideas.
 What is unchanged is his unyielding belief in the transformative power of art.

 At the Sculpture Courtyard, Texas sculptor Jesús Moroles’ Granite Sun greets visitors with its grand gesture.
 Bill Bomar recognized his talent early on and commissioned him to make this monumental sculpture for the museum.
-Alternating between unhewed raw surface and the polished one with warm sheen, it stuns viewers with its glorious sun disk, up in the air.
-The consummate craftsmanship is magnified by the fact that despite of its proportion, it was cut, hewed and sanded on one piece of pink granite.
+Alternating between the unhewed raw surface and the polished one with a warm sheen, it stuns viewers with its glorious sun disk, up in the air.
+The consummate craftsmanship is magnified by the fact that despite its proportion, it was cut, hewed and sanded on one piece of pink granite.
 Given the tendency that Bomar often dramatized subjects with basic elements, it could be that he saw in Morole’s sculpture, a medium he could not command, luminosity, texture and abstraction folded in larger-than-life ambition, like his own.